OlegKetrar/Tools/README.md

 ...

 // you can define preloader color.
-// other poperties you can change in the standart way. actionButton.preloaderColor = .white
+// other poperties you can change in the usual way. actionButton.preloaderColor = .white

-// you always need to call `finish` closure and call it only on main thread. actionButton.start(activity: { (finish) in doSomethingAsyncronousWithCallback {
+// you always need to call `finish` closure and call it only on main queue. actionButton.start(activity: { (finish) in doSomethingAsyncronousWithCallback {
     // finish work and stop `preloader` on button